jamiebuilds/react-loadable/README.md

 Because of the way that Webpack works, our app in the main bundle will render before the other scripts are loaded.

-So we'll need to defer rendering our app until they are all loaded.
+So we'll need to defer hydrating our app until they are all loaded.

 To do this we'll expose a global function for us to call when all the bundles are loaded, and we'll use the [`Loadable.preloadReady()`](#loadablepreloadready)